cozy/cozy-stack/docs/delegated-auth.md

 ## Open ID Connect

-For OpenID Connect, there is a more configuration parameters:
+For OpenID Connect, there are more configuration parameters:

 ```yaml
 authentication: